Canon EOS R1 Review

 The best usually cost the most, and that statement applies to this camera.

 Keeping a review of the incredibly feature-laden R1 concise but complete is a difficult balance to find, and this review does not cover every R1 feature available.
-Canon will publish an extensive owner's manual (a link to the manual will be provided with this review) that highlights all of the features found on this camera and explains their use.
+Canon published an extensive owner's manual (a link to the manual is provided with this review) that highlights all the features found on this camera and explains their use.
 Read the manual, use the camera, repeat.

 Owning a Canon product provides access to Canon support, and the support Canon's USA division has provided me is excellent.
 When I call for support, I get an intelligent person who sincerely wants to help with a question or problem.
 Canon repair service, though I seldom need it, is fast and reliable.
 Those residing in the USA with an R1 in their kit, along with a nice lens or two, will qualify for Canon professional services membership and the additional support benefits this membership provides.

-The initial R1 used for this review was on loan from Canon USA.
+The initial R1 cameras used for this review were on loan from Canon USA.

 Alternatives